Seventh International Workshop on Semantics for Transport and Logistics

-Co-located with the SEMANTiCS Conference 2025
+Co-located with the SEMANTiCS Conference 2026

-Vienna - 3rd of September 2025
+Ghent - 15th of September 2026

 Sem4Tra Call for Papers

-Integrated and intelligent transportation cannot be realized without a Data Space where data can flow and be integrated automatically.
-A Mobility Data Space improves every aspect of the passenger journey, from ticketing to navigation, from traffic to parking management, and from car/bike sharing to door-to-door travel.
+Integrated and intelligent transportation requires an interoperable ecosystem in which stakeholders are able to exchange and integrate data flows automatically and in a trusted manner.
+A Transport Data Space could improve every aspect of the passenger journey, from ticketing to navigation, from traffic to parking management, and from car/bike sharing to door-to-door travel.
 A Logistics Data Space should safely and securely provide all information for optimizing supply chains in terms of both saving time and reducing carbon emissions.
-The federated and heterogeneous nature of the mobility and logistics sectors makes the application of Data Spaces and semantic technologies especially relevant.
-Data Space technology enables participants to regulate, which participants can access parts of the data and under what conditions.

-Semantic technologies can provide ways to align differing meanings among transport modalities.
-A Digital Product Passport/Provenance can gather all information from heterogeneous sources to give a full picture of a product's heritage throughout its supply chain.
+The federated and heterogeneous nature of the transport and logistics sectors makes the application of Dataspaces and semantic technologies especially relevant.
 The development of multimodal travel information, planning, and booking services, as well as interoperability between business applications, is currently limited due to the fragmentation and incompatibility of interchange formats and protocols both within and across transport sectors.
+Technologies from the field of semantic interoperability can provide various kinds of solutions:

 Topics

-• Mobility and Logistics Data Spaces
+• Transport & Logistics Data Spaces

 • Query languages and methods for a Web of Transport Data